PennyLaneAI/qml/README.md

   as a ReST-formatted comment or a standard Python comment.

 * Thumbnails should be legible, interesting, and unique --- but not too busy!
-  Any included text should be minimal and legible
+  Any included text should be minimal and legible.

 * If your content contains random variables/outputs, a fixed seed should be set for reproducibility.